-- science to the satisfaction of the Executive Committee. - (5) Internationally operating private firms/companies These include such organisations that are engaged in the development, production or manufacture of cartographic or allied equipment or products and are committed to supporting the interests of the discipline of cartography and GI science to the satisfaction of the Executive Committee. - b) Application for affiliation in category (a)(2) must be submitted to the Executive Committee with a letter of support from the member nation. - c) Application for affiliation in categories (a)(1), (a)(2), (a)(3) and (a)(5) must be submitted to the Executive Committee in writing.
+(5) Internationally operating private firms / companies

+These include such organisations that are engaged in the development, production or manufacture of cartographic or allied equipment or products and are committed to supporting the interests of the discipline of cartography and GI science to the satisfaction of the Executive Committee.

+- (6) UN bodies. - b) Application for affiliation in category (a) (2) must be submitted to the Executive Committee with a letter of support from the member nation. - c) Application for affiliation in categories (a) (1) to (a) (5) must be submitted to the Executive Committee in writing.